atsheehan/curriculum/exercises/ruby/flow_control/multiplication_table/README.md

 ## Instructions

-Write a method that prints out a 12x12 multiplication table.
+Write a method that prints out a tab delimited 12x12 multiplication table.

 As an extra challenge, write a method that allows the dimensions of the multiplication table to be passed in as an argument.